Department of Justice is now the Department of Communities and Justice. Find out more >

 The Court will usually ask the applicant to present their case first.
 This will either be the police if they made the application on your behalf, or you if you made the application.

-The magistrate may allow you time to:
+The Court may allow you time to:

 During cross-examination, you should:

 If there are any issues you want to clear up that are raised in the cross-examination you may be able to give further evidence later.
-This is called 're-examination'.
+This is called re-examination.

 You can only give evidence about what you saw or what was said to you directly.
-The magistrate may ask you questions or ask you to explain some things in more detail.
-The magistrate may also ask you to move on to another point if they feel you have said enough about a certain issue or you are speaking about something that is not relevant to the case.
+The Court may ask you questions or ask you to explain some things in more detail.
+The Court may also ask you to move on to another point if they feel you have said enough about a certain issue or you are speaking about something that is not relevant to the case.

 A court officer will bring your witness into the courtroom and take them to the witness box where they will make an oath or affirmation.

 After the cross-examination, you may have a chance to ask the witnesses any further questions.
 This is called 're-examination'.
 You should only re-examine your witness if you want to clear up issues raised in the cross-examination.